duoyunan/headerhub/index.md

 - **Git Synchronization (Optional):** If you enable the team sync feature, your configuration data is transmitted directly between the extension and your chosen Git provider (e.g., Gitea, GitLab or Github).
 We highly recommend using **on-premise Gitea or GitLab** instances hosted by your own team.
 This ensures the **highest level of data sovereignty** and privacy, as your configuration remains entirely within your private network.

 ## 4. Third-Party Services
-- **Gumroad:** We use Gumroad for license management.
-When you purchase a license, Gumroad's privacy policy applies to the transaction.
-Header Hub only verifies the license key via Gumroad's API.
+- **Gumroad:** We use Gumroad for license management and payment processing.
+The payment process occurs entirely on Gumroad’s secure platform in a separate browser tab.
+Header Hub only stores and verifies the license key locally to unlock Pro features.
 - **Git Providers:** When you use the team sync feature, the privacy policy of your chosen Git provider (e.g., GitHub) applies.

 ## 5. Security